European shares extend gains, telecoms get M&A boost

 expected.

-...
-It wouldn't come as too much of a surprise if stocks take a
+morning...
+It wouldn't come as too much of a surprise if stocks

 after agreeing to buy Suddenlink in a $9.1 billion deal to enter